Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Many Kenyans often have limited access to sanitation infrastructure.
 According to one 2018 study in rural Kenya, “only 32% of schools [had] a private place for girls to change their sanitary products.”43 Another 2014 study, also conducted in rural Kenya, found that 84% of schools had separate toilets for girls, but only 33% of these toilet rooms had locks.44 This 50% disparity between the two studies suggests that the availability of sanitary rooms may be highly variable from one region of Kenya to another.
 In fact, another 2015 study has found that “only 30% of Kenyans [had] access to improved sanitation facilities, with large regional disparities in sanitation access (15% in rural Northern Kenya compared to 99% in central provinces of Nairobi).”45 This suggests that both accessibility to sanitation infrastructure in general and the disparities between regions contribute to Kenya’s poor MHM.

 The quality of the sanitation infrastructure also contributes to poor MHM.
 Put simply, it is good to have a bathroom for girls, but the quality of the bathroom must also be considered.
 This quality can be determined by three main indicators: handwashing stations, places to dispose of used sanitary products, and overall cleanliness.
 In a 2014 study of 62 primary schools in Kenya, researchers found that 60% had hand washing water, but only 2% had soap.46 In this same study, researchers found that Kenyan girls frequently did not have a place to dispose of their used sanitary products.
-When asked their form of pad disposal, almost a fourth of girls reported carrying the used pads home or burning them in a garbage pit because they did not have access to a sanitary place to dispose of it.47 Furthermore, the overall cleanliness of bathrooms in Kenya is low.48 As shown in the aforementioned 2014 study, “most toilets provided were found to be structurally sound, but only 16% were considered clean.”49
+When asked about their form of pad disposal, almost a fourth of girls reported carrying the used pads home or burning them in a garbage pit because they did not have access to a sanitary place to dispose of them.47 Furthermore, the overall cleanliness of bathrooms in Kenya is low.48 As shown in the aforementioned 2014 study, “most toilets provided were found to be structurally sound, but only 16% were considered clean.”49

 Consequences